 Custer State Park

 - The Custer State Park Trail Challenge began as a way to invite visitors to hike the trails of the park and experience a variety of ecosystems.
-We have now added a winter challenge so you explore the park in the slower time of year.
-Flyers can be found at the park office or at the Visitor Center.
+Flyers can be found at the Park Office or at the Visitor Center.

 - Self Guides

 - Kids in Parks has converted some of our most popular TRACK Trail brochures into e-Adventures that kids can do on a smart phone or tablet.
 Kids can complete these e-Adventures in their backyard, schoolyard, local park, on an official TRACK Trail, or anywhere in between.

 Custer State Park App (Google Play | App Store) The official app of Custer State Park

 - o The granite peaks and rolling plains are calling.
 The clear mountain waters are inviting and the open ranges are waiting to be discovered.
 Bring your family to Custer State Park and let yourself run wild.
 Encompassing 71,000 in the Black Hills, Custer State Park is home to abundant wildlife and adventure; camping, hiking, biking, swimming, fishing, or relaxing, there’s something here for everyone.

 - This app includes self-guided audio tours to help enhance the visitor experience at Custer State Park, learn about the diverse wildlife, natural resources, and amazing scenic drives within the park.
 Explore one of the many activities Custer State Park has to offer.